 6. Beyond LEDs, what are the next steps a facility manager should take to heighten the impact of their building’s energy conservation efforts?

 Implementing LED lighting that ties in with the building’s HVAC is a great consideration for capturing additional savings.
 It will also engage the building owner/occupant to take a hard look at their HVAC system, which we have found usually will have many cost effective efficiency opportunities, including better control of equipment and/or upgrading to higher efficiency equipment.
-Facility managers should always start with an because they could have a great investment available in their current facility just waiting to be revealed.
+Facility managers should always start with an energy audit because they could have a great investment available in their current facility just waiting to be revealed.